jamiemyu/deepscribe-project/README.md

 The benefit of this design means the business logic for these key steps are abstracted away behind units and kept as three "stages" of the flow.
 The actual technologies and capabilities can be swapped under the hood, but the inputs/outputs should remain consistent.

 ## API
-We use API routes to define each external API: `extractmetadata.tsx`, `clinicaltrials.tsx`, `rerankstudies.tsx`
+We use API routes to define each external API:
+1. `extractmetadata.tsx`: Extracts metadata from a patient/provider conversation.
+2. `clinicaltrials.tsx`: Fetches a list of studies that match a set of extracted metadata.
+3. `rerankstudies.tsx`: Re-ranks a list of studies based on relevance to a set of extracted metadata.
+4. `[trialId].tsx`: Fetches details for a given `trialId` from Clinical Studies API.

 ## Product Assumptions
 *   The patient/provider conversations should mention 3 important aspects: conditions, terms, and interventions.
 These are extracted, and anything else is currently excluded.